Skip to content

 Frequently asked questions

 • There's no backdoor.
-Strong encryption means no recovery.
-Store passwords in a password manager.
+Strong encryption means no recovery is possible without the password.
+Always store passwords in a password manager rather than memory.

 Take PDF Editor with you.